haifa-mk/security-project/README.md

 3. `SESSION_COOKIE_SECURE=True`, cookies are only sent over HTTPS.
 4. `SESSION_COOKIE_SAMESITE='Lax'`, helps mitigate Cross-Site Request Forgery (CSRF) attacks.
 CSRF is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.

-Finally, the app is configured to run over HTTPS using a local SSL certificate.
+The app is configured to run over HTTPS using a local SSL certificate.
 To verify, search on your browser:
 ```
 https://127.0.0.1:5000/
 ```

+## Additional Enhancements ✨

+### Login Attempt Limiting to Prevent Brute Force

+The application tracks login attempts and temporarily blocks IP addresses or accounts after a set number of failed login attempts.
+This helps prevent brute force attacks and password guessing.

+### Request Rate Limiting

+To prevent abuse such as spamming or denial of service (DoS) attacks, the server enforces rate limits using Flask-Limiter.
+Each IP is limited to:
+- **50 requests per hour**
+- **200 requests per day**
+Exceeding this limit results in an error.

+### Strong Password Enforcement

+Users must choose strong passwords (minimum length, use of uppercase, lowercase, and numbers).
+This mitigates the risk of account compromise through password guessing or dictionary attacks.

+### Profile Picture Upload with Secure Handling

+To protect the server and users, file uploads are restricted to safe types (`.gif`, `.jpg`, `.png`, `.jpeg`).
+Unsupported formats are rejected.
+In addition:
+- File names are sanitized using `werkzeug.utils.secure_filename()` to prevent directory traversal and overwriting system files.
+- Uploaded files are stored in a safe, non-public directory.

+To test:
+1. Register and upload an image file.
+2. Confirm that the image displays on your dashboard.

+---